 * Includes data on rape and sexual assault

 Unfortunately, active shooter situations have become far too common.
 Because of this, police departments have made this an extremely high priority, and response times average 3 minutes around the country.

-Note: There’s no fair way to truly compare average police response times by city or metro area.
+There’s no fair way to truly compare average police response times by city or metro area.
 Why?
-There are simply too many city-specific factors that affect response times.
+Average police response time data is not recorded by a national organization and there are simply too many city-specific factors that affect response times.
 Some police departments, for example, cover much larger geographical areas; while others experience more traffic.
+Further, there is no standard for how often this should be compiled or if it is even available to the public, so the years of collection vary.
 If you have more current data for one of these cities, please provide it in the comments below.

 1. Chicago (kind of…)